michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 How to solve this?

 We can use Home Assistant's Utility Meters.
-These sensors reset automatically at the start of each period (quarter-hourly, hourly, daily, monthly, etc.).
 Based on my observations:
+* Such sensors reset automatically at the start of each period (quarter-hourly, hourly, daily, monthly, etc.)
 * The first recorded value for each period is always 0.
 * The first value following the reset represents the energy collected since the last known value before zero-point.

-In other words, the value at y would represent the delta (the amount of energy used) between x and y.
+In the result, the value at y represents the delta (the amount of energy used) between x and y.
-This method isn't 100% precise, but it helps avoid major issues like "energy leakage" between periods.
+This method causes energy from before the end of the period to be accounted for in the next one.

 Worth mentioning that
-* Values in datapoints are continuously increasing (until the next reset).
+* The value of utility energy sensors continuously increases (until the next reset).
-* Updates of utility sensors reflect the original sensor.
-So all publish the same values.
+* All utility sensors (regardless of reset time interval) based on the same source sensor are updated at the same rate as the source sensor.

-It renders into conclusion that there is no need to publish daily sensors together with daily ones.
-The shortest time utility sensor is enough to cover our needs.
+It renders into conclusion that there is no need to publish daily sensors together with hourly ones.
+The shortest time utility sensor is enough to cover our needs, since we can make daily values out of hourly ones.

 **Note:**
 In this article, we assume hourly data as the baseline.